All of my life’s work has, in a sense, been a journey to help enable mind and morality to meet and, even more, to live and cocreate together—happily.

 With an ecomind we focus not only on the reality of our interconnectedness but equally on identifying the specific conditions shaping the quality of these connections.
 We ask: What social conditions have proven most conducive to fostering life in human communities and beyond?
 As I see it, there are at least three: the continuous dispersion of power, transparency, and cultures of mutual accountability—meaning that all parties assume responsibility for what arises in our societies.
 (To be sure, I do not mean equal responsibility.)
 These conditions allow our innate, prosocial capacities—now confirmed by scientists in a range of disciplines—for cooperation, empathy, and a sense of fairness to come forth.

 Historically, the opposite three conditions—concentrated power along with a lack of both transparency and mutual accountability—have proven to bring out the worst.
 Examples come easily to mind—from playground bullies to the horror of genocide.
 We have hard and disturbing evidence that not merely a few of us but almost all of us can be brutal.
-Recall psychologist Stanley Milgram, at Yale in the 1960s, finding that subjects were willing to administer what they believed to be lethal electric shock to strangers; or Philip Zimbardo’s 1971 Stanford prison experiment in which “normal” young people so brutalized each other that his experiment had to be abruptly halted.
+Recall psychologist Stanley Milgram, at Yale in the 1960s, finding that subjects were willing to administer what they believed to be lethal electric shock to strangers.
+Or consider US soldiers’ torture of Iraqi prisoners revealed in the Abu Ghraib prison photos.
+Nothing in the background of the female US Army officer sentenced in 2005 for the crime suggested sadism.

 The third positive condition above, which brings forth our better nature, is shared accountability, dissolving a culture of blame.
 If in fact we are all connected, it follows that we are also all implicated in whatever arises from our connections—for even our inaction is powerful.
 Citizens, for example, can’t simply blame unscrupulous securities traders for the global banking debacle since few citizens protested when President Clinton changed the rules governing financial institutions, setting the stage for the breakdown.